Home > Pacific > Johnston Atoll

 Since 2007, there is no permanent population on the island and neighboring atolls which are now off-limits.

-Therefore, all plates pictured here are or were never used on the island and should be considered fakes or souvenirs.
+Therefore, all plates pictured here were never used on the island and should, therefore, be considered fakes or souvenirs.

-Location Pacific Political Status Unincorporated territory of the United States of America History Annexed by both the Kingdom of Hawai'i and the United States of America in 1858.
+Location Pacific Political Status Unincorporated territory of the United States of America History Annexed by both the Kingdom of Hawai'i and the United States in 1858.

 In 1936, an airstrip and refueling station was established for aircraft of the U.S. Navy.